 How to set up your morning guided meditation

-Guided meditation to start the day: If you choose to try guided morning meditation on your own at home, there are numerous apps that walk you through simple and effective practices.
-However this easy guide will have you meditating on your own very soon, without an app.
+Guided meditation to start the day: If you choose to try guided morning meditation on your own at home, numerous apps walk you through simple and effective practices.
+However, this easy guide will have you meditating on your own very soon, without an app.

 What you’ll need:

-For a guided morning meditation, you will need a comfortable place to sit, with a yoga mat/cushion and a back rest: Try sitting on a yoga mat or blanket on the floor with your back against the wall.
+A comfortable place to sit, with a yoga mat/cushion and a backrest: Try sitting on a yoga mat or blanket on the floor with your back against the wall.

 Relaxed clothing: You can choose to wear pyjamas or workout clothes, whatever you feel comfortable in.